 Elphaba held up her arms defensively.
 "I didn't mean to do it!"

-"I didn't want to give the teachers hell," Elphaba muttered and then she flushed as she remembered the incident.
-She took off her glasses and nervously fidgeted with them in her hands, pretending to wipe them on the hem of her t-shirt.
-"They took the poor Lion away from its mother!"
+"But I didn't want to give them hell," Elphaba explained, flushing as she remembered the incident.
+She took off her glasses and fidgeted with them in her hands, pretending to wipe them on the hem of her t-shirt.
+"They took the Lion away from its mother!"

 "Still the same."

-"Yeah, all two of them," Shell mocked.
+"Yeah.
+All two of them," Shell laughed.

 "I'm pretty and smart.
 What's not to like?"

-Melena sipped her coffee and then set it down.
+Melena sipped her coffee and set it down.
 "Alas, Nessa is the only one who took after me.
 Brains and looks."

 "You're absolutely sure?"